 Depending on where you live, it may be feasible to drive to Walt Disney World.
 Thousands of people make the journey by car every day, and the area is well equipped to handle plenty of vehicles.

 Taking your car to Disney can save you a lot of money on travel expenses.
 Flying into Orlando may be the quickest option, but the cost may be prohibitive, particularly if you are vacationing during the high season or with a large group.

 If you do choose to drive, this also gives you the freedom to bypass the Disney transportation system and use your own vehicle to travel between parks, which will save hours of time each day.

 Preparing for the Drive

-Before you leave home, make sure your car is ready to travel.
-Check your tires, get any maintenance done, and remove any non-essential items from the trunk and passenger areas.
-Consider adding the following to your car before your trip, just in case:
+Before you leave home, your car should be in top shape and ready to travel.
+Take care of any major or minor vehicle repairs in advance, and also check your tires.
+Remove any non-essential items from the trunk and passenger areas, as this will be prime luggage/souvenir space, and make sure everyone in your party is wearing comfortable clothing and shoes.
+You should also consider adding the following to your car before your trip, just in case: